kyverno/KDP/proposals/extend_cli_for_generate_policies.md

 ## Implementation details

 Most of the implementation is similar to testing mutate policies.
-The key difference is that generate rules require Generate-Request Controller.
+The key difference is that generate rules require a Generate-Request Controller.

 ### Mock Generate-Request Controller